rchain/board/2020/02-11/README.md

 | 0xbbd9312f8fb2ae80e99cf661b47d8f3f1f151b5c |          0.0000  |
 | 0x689c56aef474df92d44a1b70850f808488f9769c | 23,826,642.8857  |

+For a total recovery of 67,119,258.36 RHOC.
 The remaining ~2.5 million RHOC from Barcelona will not be recovered.

 This resolution was written collaboratively by those present, and brought to a vote by Steve Henley.
 Eric Meng seconded the motion.
 Greg Meredith abstains, and all other board members present voted in favor.